The reverse mathematics of the pigeonhole hierarchy: Iterated lowness basis

-A forcing question is \emph{extremal} if it forms a dividing line giving all the non-deciding conditions the same answer.
+A forcing question is \emph{extremal} if it is one of the two canonical forcing questions (see discussion after \Cref{def:abstract-forcing-question}).
 In other words, a forcing question for $\Sigma^0_{n+1}$-formulas is extremal if either it coincides with the forcing relation for $\Sigma^0_{n+1}$-formulas, or it coincides with the negation of the forcing relation of $\Pi^0_{n+1}$-formulas.
 Contrary to the lower levels, the forcing question for $\Sigma^0_{n+1}$-formulas is extremal.

 \begin{definition}[Forcing question for $\Sigma^0_{n+1}$ formulas] Let $c = (\sigma,X_{n-1})$ be an $\MM^A_n$-condition.
 For $\phi(G,x)$ a $\Pi_n^0$ formula, write $c \qvdash (\exists x)\phi(G,x)$ if $c \not \Vdash (\forall x)\neg \phi(G, x)$, that is, there exist some $\rho \subseteq X_{n-1} \cap A$ and some $a \in \NN$ such that $\sigma \cup \rho \nqvdash \neg \phi(G, a)$. \end{definition}